A Foodie Break

 Casual Seaside Dining

-With a wide terrace and far-reaching sea views, the Crab Shack is the perfect relaxed setting in which to enjoy local seafood, time-honoured favourites and daily specials.
+Enjoy an outside table and sea views of St. Brelade’s bay; The Crab Shack is the perfect relaxed setting in which to enjoy local seafood, time-honoured favourites and daily specials.
 This is the place to relax in the sun during summer or in the warm interior during the winter.

 Close to St. Helier town centre but with open seaside views, Café des Pas offers breakfast, light bites and lunch with excellent service, only a few steps off the beach.
 The café offers local and seasonal produce and supports local growers, including free range eggs, gluten free and vegetarian options.